Trump, Retaliating Against Beijing, Revokes Privileges For Hong Kong

 Updated at 3:43 p.m.
 ET

-The United States is rescinding a number of special considerations for Hong Kong in retaliation for what Washington calls a naked power grab there by China's central government.
+The United States is rescinding a number of special considerations for Hong Kong in retaliation for what Washington calls a naked power grab by China's central government.

-President Trump announced a suite of changes on Friday in what had been billed as a press conference but which turned out to be an on-camera statement, after which he took no questions.
+President Trump announced a suite of changes Friday in what had been billed as a press conference but which turned out to be an on-camera statement, after which he took no questions.

 Trump did not address other big national stories, including police violence in Minneapolis or his ongoing feud with Twitter.